 STRATEGY What do we do to meet the strategy?
 Where is this found?
-By WHOM 7.13 Procedures are in place for the management of visitors and other outsiders, including relevant signage and directions together with a visitor sign in register and procedures for signing in and out of the school/entity, including the wearing of a visitor's pass Available on schools Policy Connect website under Workplace Health and Safety.
-All visitors to be clearly identified via visitor pass and sign in on arrival Signs are in place directing all visitors to reception Passtab Policy Connect HOC and school admin staff

-7.14 Media/Communications strategies are in place which includes permission from parents/carers using the forms available for the use of student/child photographs and names in any materials issued to the public in printed or electronic form Available on schools Policy Connect website under School Governance Covered in Young Person/Parent/Carer agreement form Staff undertake social media training as mandatory Student records in TASS appropriately show if photos can be used TASS Student Records Student Management Folders SLS Principal, HOC, AHOCs and Delegate 7.15 Identifying information of students/children is not used in promotional material without the specific permission of the parents/carers and the students concerned Available on schools Policy Connect website under Child Protection Program A specific consent form may be used for specific promotional materials (including third party organisations) Permission form that can be used to retract or provide use of images Permission form that school can provide external visitors (if appropriate) to use their images on schools promotional material Policy Connect Principal, HOC, AHOCs and Delegate 7.16 All employees and students observe the EREAFS Information and Communication Technology Use Policy (staff completing the consent form).
-Available on schools Policy Connect website under Student Duty of Care ICT appropriate usage is part of the Young Person/Parent/Carer agreement form New staff induction includes ICT usage and cyber security information and policy Policy Connect SLS Principal, HOC, AHOCs, and Delegate, Regional Support Team
+By WHOM 7.13 Procedures are in place for the management of visitors and other outsiders, including relevant signage and directions together with a visitor sign in register and procedures for signing in and out of the school/entity, including the wearing of a visitor's pass Health and Safety.
+All visitors to be clearly identified via visitor pass and sign in on arrival.
+Passtab Policy Connect HOC and school admin staff 7.14 Media/Communications strategies are in place which includes permission from parents/carers using the forms available for the use of student/child photographs and names in any materials issued to the public in printed or electronic form Available on schools Policy Connect website under School Governance Covered in Young Person/Parent/Carer agreement form however, permissions need to reviewed and updated annually in accordance with the Australian Privacy guidelines.
+Staff undertake social media training as mandatory.
+Student records in TASS appropriately show if photos can be used.
+All staff have access to Safe on Social training, resources, and information.
+TASS Student Records Student Management Folders SLS Principal, HOC, AHOCs and Delegate 7.15 Identifying information of students/children is not used in promotional material without the specific permission of the parents/carers and the students concerned Available on schools Policy Connect website under Child Protection Program A specific consent form may be used for specific promotional materials (including third party organisations) Permission form that can be used to retract or provide use of images.
+Permission form that school can provide external visitors (if appropriate) to use their images on schools promotional material Policy Connect Principal, HOC, AHOCs and Delegate

+7.16 All employees and students observe the EREA Information and Communication Technology Use Policy (staff completing the consent form).
+Available on schools Policy Connect website under Student Duty of Care ICT appropriate usage is part of the Young Person/Parent/Carer agreement form.
+New staff induction includes ICT usage and cyber security information and policy Policy Connect SLS Principal, HOC, AHOCs, and Delegate, Regional team ------ -- -- -- ----------------------- ---

 STRATEGY What do we do to meet the strategy?
-Where is this found?
-By WHOM All staff that are provided a network account are provided the policy and agreement form is provided during the onboarding process

-7.17 Public Travel guidelines for Not relevant (The school provides daily bus runs)

-students/children have been developed

-and are accessible to staff, parents/carers.

-Students are regularly reminded of these
+Where found? is this By WHOM All staff that are provided a Regional account are provided the policy and agreement form is provided during the onboarding process 7.17 Public Travel guidelines for students/children have been developed and are accessible to staff, parents/carers.
+Students are regularly reminded of these guidelines , , , ,

-guidelines